w3f/Grants-Program/README.md

 ## :wave: Introduction

-As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to Polkadot, Kusama and Substrate.
+As part of our commitment to promoting the Web3 ecosystem, we offer comprehensive grants programs focused on funding software development and research efforts related to **Polkadot, Kusama and Substrate**.
 For more information about the Web3 Foundation please visit the [About page](https://web3.foundation/about/) of our website.

-### :clipboard: About

-The Open Grants Program focuses on funding software development and research efforts related to **Polkadot, Kusama and Substrate**.
-It tries to achieve this while being:
+The Open Grants Program tries to achieve the above while being:

 - fully transparent,
 - simple, and
-- effective
+- effective.

-The Web3 Foundation Open Grants Program focuses on technology grants up to **USD 30k for initial grants** and **USD 100k for follow-up grants**, which are tracked **transparently** on GitHub and disbursed in **bitcoin or DAI**.
-For larger grants, payments in other currencies and partly private submissions, please visit our [Web3 Foundation General Grants page](https://github.com/w3f/General-Grants-Program) on GitHub.
+### Guidelines

+Anyone is welcome to apply for a grant.
+Projects funded through our programs are broad in scope, but our focus lies on strong technical projects that add value to the ecosystem.

+Generally, your project will have better chances to get accepted if:
+- It presents a **well-researched** or tested concept, for which ideally you are able to show some prior work.
+- You can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources or an existing business model.
+- Your team has **proven experience** with the relevant languages and technologies and/or a strong technical background.
+We ask you to provide the GitHub profiles of all team members as part of your application and will examine these for past activity and code quality.
+Naturally, you can also link to projects on other platforms.
+- Your application is **rich in technical details** and well-defined.
+- You can clearly present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.

+Additionally, it must fulfill the following requirements:
+- All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full funcionality.
+We prefer Apache 2.0 but the GNU GPL v3 license or Unlicense are also acceptable.
+- We do not award grants to teams that have successfully conducted a token sale or otherwise launched their own token unless there is a clear reason for it.
+If this applies to you, make sure to clearly present your case and explain why you cannot self-fund this project in your application.
+- Lastly, we do not provide funding for gambling-related projects.

 You can find a list of areas in the Web 3.0 Technology Stack that demand particular development [here](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md), as well as a list of previously accepted projects [here](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).

-Additionally the builders program [feedback board](https://feedback.parity.io/) may contain some useful ideas for grant projects.
+Additionally, the builders program [feedback board](https://feedback.parity.io/) may contain some useful ideas for grant projects.

 ### Team